vitalif/vitastor/docs/installation/proxmox.en.md

 # Proxmox VE

-To enable Vitastor support in Proxmox Virtual Environment (6.4 and 7.1 are supported):
+To enable Vitastor support in Proxmox Virtual Environment (6.4-7.3 are supported):

-- Add the corresponding Vitastor Debian repository into sources.list on Proxmox hosts (buster for 6.4, bullseye for 7.1)
+- Add the corresponding Vitastor Debian repository into sources.list on Proxmox hosts: buster for 6.4, bullseye for 7.3, pve7.1 for 7.1, pve7.2 for 7.2
 - Install vitastor-client, pve-qemu-kvm, pve-storage-vitastor (* or see note) packages from Vitastor repository
 - Define storage in `/etc/pve/storage.cfg` (see below)
 - Block network access from VMs to Vitastor network (to OSDs and etcd),